 Climate Zone Graphic

-Students will begin by cutting out this climate zone graphic and bending it around a globe.
+Students will begin by cutting out this climate zone graphic and bending it around a globe to visualize the major climate zones of the world.
 This is such a great visual for students to see the different zones and what type of weather could be seen in each.

 Flip over the graphic and take notes on the backside about each zone.
 Include notes about the temperature, precipitation, vegetation, etc. to describe each climate zone.